abajcsy/embodied-ai-safety/syllabus.md

 ## Attendance
 Class attendance and participation are key for both your and your peer’s success in this class.
-You are expected to attend class in person during the scheduled time, including the final presen- tations.
+You are expected to attend class in person during the scheduled time, including the final presentations.
 I understand that occasionally you may have challenges attending (e.g., illness, religious observance, etc.).
 However, if you anticipate having a challenge regularly attending class, please contact me.

 ## Academic Integrity
 Honesty and transparency are important features of good scholarship.
-On the flip side, plagia- rism and cheating are serious academic offenses with serious consequences.
-If you are discov- ered engaging in either behavior in this course, you will earn a failing grade on the assignment in question, and further disciplinary action may be taken.
+On the flip side, plagiarism and cheating are serious academic offenses with serious consequences.
+If you are discovered engaging in either behavior in this course, you will earn a failing grade on the assignment in question, and further disciplinary action may be taken.
 We encourage you to work together on projects and homework assignments and to make use of campus resources like Student Academic Success Center (SASC) to assist you in your pursuit of